Heartestrella/AuraShell/README.md

   but the text is actually selected and can be copied with `Ctrl+Shift+C` and pasted with `Ctrl+Shift+V`.
 - Some pages may not display the custom font correctly.
 - Certain UI elements may not fully match the main window's style.
+- Regarding font selection, the font that has been installed in the system is called instead of the character path.

 > ⚠️ **Beta Version Notice:**
 > This is a beta release.
 If you encounter any bugs, please submit the runtime logs along with a brief description of how to reproduce the issue to the [GitHub Issues](https://github.com/Heartestrella/P-SSH/issues).